Mamta Mohandas: Singing

 Mohandas is trained in Carnatic and Hindustani music, and first sang playback in the Telugu film Rakhi, singing the title song under Devi Sri Prasad's direction, making her debut in the Telugu film industry as a singer before making her acting debut in Telugu.
 She went on to win the 2006 Filmfare Best Female Playback Singer Award for that song.

 Subsequently, she was asked to sing several songs for composer Devi Sri Prasad, including "Akalesthe Annam Pedtha" for the Chiranjeevi-starrer Shankardada Zindabad (later dubbed as Daddy Mummy in the Tamil film Villu), "36-24-36" for the film Jagadam, "Mia" for Tulasi, and "Ghanana (Funny)" and the title song for the film King.
 Other music directors she has worked with include M. M. Keeravani (for her own films Yamadonga and Krishnarjuna, also Chandamama), R. P. Patnaik (for Andamaina Mansulo), Chakri (for Victory), Nithin Raikwar (for her own film Homam) and Thaman (for Jayeebhava).

 In Tamil, she sang "Kaalai Kaalai" in the film Kaalai, which starred Silambarasan in the lead role.
 She sang "Idai Vazhi" for the comedy film Goa under noted composer Yuvan Shankar Raja's direction.
 Both songs featured her singing alongside Benny Dayal.
 She was heard for the first time in her mother tongue, Malayalam, in the 2010 film Anwar.
 She has also recorded a song for her film Thriller.
 In the film 'Mohabath', she sang a duet with Hariharan.
 She sang "Iravil Viriyum" in her 2012 film Arike.
 She sang "Karuppana Kannazhagi" in the film Aadupuliyattam.

 Personal life

 Mamta got engaged to Prajith Padmanabhan, a Bahrain-based businessman, on 11 November 2011.
 The couple got married on 28 December 2011 in Thalassery.
 They got divorced in December 2012.
 In June 2024, Mamta revealed that she is in a relationship.

 Mamta is a cancer survivor, and has battled Hodgkin lymphoma since 2010.
-In April 2013, she had a relapse of the cancer and underwent cancer treatment in UCLA.
+In April 2013, her cancer relapsed and she underwent treatment at UCLA.
 Since 2014, she has resided in Los Angeles.
-In 2023, she revealed that she is diagnosed with Vitiligo.
+In 2023, she revealed that she had been diagnosed with Vitiligo.